-This step determines the mean count rate, in units of counts per second, for each pixel by performing a linear fit to the "up the ramp" data in the input file.
-All fitting is done using the "ordinary least squares" (OLS) method.
+This step determines the mean count rate, in units of counts per second, for each pixel by performing a linear fit to the data in the input file.
+The fit is done using the "ordinary least squares" method.
 The fit is performed independently for each pixel.
-Bad values flagged via DQ flags are rejected from the fits.
+There can be up to three output files created by the step: